Deformations and moduli of irregular canonical covers with $K^2=4p_g-8$

 It follows from the long exact sequence of cohomology that $H^0(\mathcal{N}_{\varphi_1}\otimes\mathcal{E}_{\pi_1})=0$. \QEDB

 Before moving on to the next case, we make a remark that will help us to see that for these surfaces $H^1(\mathcal{N}_{\varphi})\neq 0$.

-\begin{remark} It follows from the vanishing of $H^1(T_{X_1}\otimes\mathcal{E}_{\pi_1})$ and the long exact sequence associated to ~\eqref{ttn11'} that $h^1(\mathcal{N}_{\varphi_1}\otimes\mathcal{E}_{\pi_1})\geq h^1(\varphi_1^*T_{\mathbb{P}^N}\otimes\mathcal{E}_{\pi_1})\geq h^1(T_{\mathbb{P}^N}|_Y\otimes\mathcal{O}_Y(-1,-m-2))=N+1$, where the last equality follows from ~\eqref{eulerany}.\QEDA \end{remark}
+\begin{remark} It follows from the vanishing of $H^1(T_{X_1}\otimes\mathcal{E}_{\pi_1})$ and the long exact sequence associated to ~\eqref{ttn11'} that $h^1(\mathcal{N}_{\varphi_1}\otimes\mathcal{E}_{\pi_1})\geq h^1(\varphi_1^*T_{\mathbb{P}^N}\otimes\mathcal{E}_{\pi_1})\geq h^1(T_{\mathbb{P}^N|Y}\otimes\mathcal{O}_Y(-1,-m-2))=N+1$, where the last equality follows from ~\eqref{eulerany}. \end{remark}

 \begin{corollary} Let $X$ be a surface of type $(1)_m$ or $(1')_m$.
-If $X$ is smooth or has $A_1$ singularities, then there exists an irreducible component $U_{\varphi}$ of the of the algebraic formally semiuniversal deformation space of ${\varphi}$ (that exists by Remark ~\ref{can}) whose general elements are two-to-one morphisms onto their image whose normalization is an elliptic ruled surface with invariant $e = 0$.
+Then there exists an irreducible component $U_{\varphi}$ of the algebraic formally semiuniversal deformation space of ${\varphi}$ (that exists by Remark ~\ref{can}) whose general elements are two-to-one morphisms onto their image whose normalization is an elliptic ruled surface with invariant $e = 0$.
 Further, there does not exist any component of the algebraic formally semiuniversal deformation space of ${\varphi}$ whose general elements are morphisms that are birational onto their image. \end{corollary}

 \textit{Proof.} Since the curve constructed in Corollary ~\ref{11't} is irreducible, it is contained in an irreducible component.
 Now the assertion follows by applying semicontinuity to the reduced induced structure of the irreducible component (note that a general closed point of an irreducible scheme is the same as a general closed point of its reduced induced structure).\QEDB